rosirdgs/folkbags/README.md

-This a learning projetc to put an ecommerce on air. by @rosirdgs
+This a learning projetc to put an simple commerce webpage online. by @rosirdgs